California Man (song): "Ella James"

-"Ella James" was a song written by Roy Wood and taken from the band's final album Message from the Country.
+"Ella James" was a song written by Roy Wood and produced by him and Jeff Lynne, taken from the band's final album Message from the Country.
 It was first released as a single in the UK in 1971, with "No Time" from the same album on the B-side, but was quickly withdrawn in favour of "Tonight".
 When it was again released as a single in 1972, it was the B-side of "California Man" along with "Do Ya".
+The song was released on the album itself, in June 1971, where it was the second track off of the album.
 Wood has cited "Ella James" as one of his favorite songs to emerge from the collaboration between him and Jeff Lynne, along with Lynne's composition "The Minister".
-The song was later covered by The Nashville Teens.

-Covers
+The song was covered by The Nashville Teens the same year the original version was released.
+They released their version as a single, backed with the song "Tennessee Woman", which was previously released as a single (backed with a cover of "Train Kept A-Rollin'") in 1970, when the band called themselves "Arizona Swamp Company".
+The "Ella James" single did not chart, and the group would not release a single for two years, with their planned single "You Shouldn't Have Been So Nice" (planned for 1972) being cancelled.

+Cover versions

+Cheap Trick version

 "California Man" was later covered by Cheap Trick, who included it on their 1978 album Heaven Tonight and also released it as a single that year to follow up "Surrender".
+It failed to chart in the US and UK, but did reach number 76 on the UK Record Business Airplay Guide chart in August 1978.
 The Cheap Trick version incorporated an instrumental break based on the riff from another Move song, "Brontosaurus".
 Cash Box praised its "pounding rock 'n' roll beat and excellent guitar work by Rick Nielsen."
-Roy Wood has said that he likes Cheap Trick's rendition of the song.
-It has also been included on several Cheap Trick compilation albums.
+Roy Wood, who has sometimes joined Cheap Trick on stage, has said how much he likes their rendition of the song.
+It is a regular feature in Cheap Trick's concert setlists, and has been included on several of the band's compilation albums.

+Other versions

 Cliff Richard has performed it live on occasion, as has Italian glam rock band Giuda.
 Drake Bell covered the song on the 2014 album Ready, Steady, Go!.
 Comedian Jim Davidson covered it on his 1985 LP The Jim Davidson Album.
 Ryan Roxie has covered the song as well on the 2018 album Imagine Your Reality with Cheap Trick singer Robin Zander adding a guest vocal appearance.